halkeye/hubot-phrases/README.md

 ## Usage

-//   hubot literal <phrase> - Outputs information about a phrase.
-Right now only the url
+* hubot literal <phrase> - Outputs information about a phrase. if greater than 10 tidbits, then output a url instead
-//   hubot do something - see something random
-//   hubot something random - see somethin random
-//   do something - see something random
-//   something random - Outputs a random phrase
+* hubot do something|something random - output a random phrase
-//   hubot forget <phrase>#<num> - Deletes the <num>th response of <phrase>
+* hubot forget <phrase>#<num> - Deletes the <num>th response of <phrase>
-//   hubot forget that - Deletes the last used response
+* hubot forget that - Deletes the last used response
-//   hubot what was that - Outputs what the last phrase was
+* hubot what was that - Outputs what the last phrase was
-//   <phrase> - Outputs a random reply that matches <phrase>
+* <phrase> - Outputs a random tidbit/reply that matches <phrase>

 ## Configuration